CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

        <TextField
 ```

 The tests pass.
 Now how can we write a test to drive out hiding that validation error in other circumstances?
-Well, we can check that it's not shown when the form is initially mounted.
+Well, we can check that it's not shown when the form is first rendered.

 In preparation, let's move the validation error text we're searching for to a constant directly under our top-level `describe`: